 And then the pretty people

-Of course, not every character was freaky or scary.
+Of course, not every character in the original Wizard of Oz was freaky or scary.
 In fact, most of the characters played by women were quite beautiful.

 For example, here’s Anna Laughlin, who played Dorothy Gale.

-Anna Fitzhugh in the stage production The Wizard of Oz
+Anna Fitzhugh in the original Wizard of Oz stage production

 Anna was a popular singer/actress who was in the chorus, and also played several small roles in the production.